-b.
-The filing of pleadings or other papers, subsequent to the original complaint and not requiring a security deposit pursuant to Local Rule, may be filed with the Clerk by facsimile copy.
-A document filed by fax shall be accepted as the effective original filing.
-The person making the fax filing need not file any source document with the Court, but must, however, maintain in their records and have available for production on request by the Court the source document filed by fax, with original signatures as otherwise required under the applicable rules, together with the source copy of the facsimile cover sheet used for subject filing.
-In the event any facsimile copy is received by the Clerk after 3:30 p.m. on a regular business day or anytime on a weekend or holiday the facsimile copy shall be considered filed on the next ensuing regular business day for the Clerk.
+- b.
+The filing of pleadings or other papers, subsequent to the original complaint and not requiring a security deposit pursuant to Local Rule, may be filed with the Clerk.
+A document filed by fax or electronic filing transmission shall be accepted as the effective original filing.
+The person making either such filing need not file any source document with the Court, but must, however, maintain in their records and have available for production on request by the Court the source document filed with original signatures as otherwise required under the applicable rules, together with the source copy of the facsimile cover sheet used for subject filing. - c.
+The date/time of filing is not determined by the facsimile machine date/time stamp or the electronic filing transmission received date/ time stamp, but is determined by the Clerk's date stamp.

+In the event any facsimile copy or electronic filing transmission is received by the Clerk after 3:30 p.m. on a regular business day or anytime on a weekend or holiday the facsimile copy shall be considered for filing on the next ensuing regular business day for the Clerk.
 To ensure timely filing of pleadings or other papers, contact the Juvenile Clerk prior to transmission at (740) 622-8969.

-c.
-Any facsimile copy filed pursuant to this rule shall conform to the requirements of applicable Civil Rules, Juvenile Rules and Local Rules, in both form and substance, and shall be preceded in transmission by a cover page which includes the following information:
+- d.
+The filing of documents by facsimile or electronic filing transmission shall not releive any requirements of filing additional copies as required by any applicable rules.
+All facsimile and electronic filing transmission tendered to the Court for filing pursuant to this rule shall conform to the requirements of applicable Rules 10 and 11 of Ohio Rules of Civil Procedure or Rule 10 of the Ohio Rules of Juvenile Procedure and these Local Rules, in both form and substance, and shall be preceded in transmission by a cover page which includes the following information: - i.
+Name of forwarding party or attorney; - ii.
+Address of forwarding party or attorney;